AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 The instance's file system should not be used in AEM as a Cloud Service.
 The disk is ephemeral and is disposed when instances are recycled.
 Limited use of the filesystem for temporary storage relating to the processing of single requests is possible, but should not be abused for huge files.
 This is because it may have a negative impact on the resource usage quota and run into disk limitations.

-As an example where file system usage is not supported, the Publish tier should ensure that any data that needs to be persisted is shipped off to an external service for longer term storage.
+As an example where file system usage is not supported, the Publish tier should ensure that any data that must be persisted is shipped off to an external service for longer term storage.

 ## Observation {#observation}